UbikTransmedia/enetsym/README.md

-# Here's the translation of the file into English while maintaining the markdown format:

 # Energy Network Simulation

 This project simulates a network of interconnected nodes representing different types of entities within an energy system: suppliers, distributors, and stations.
 Using the `NetworkX` framework to model graphs and `Tkinter` for the graphical interface, the simulation shows how energy flows between different nodes and statistics related to energy production and consumption.